buerokratt/Ruuter/samples/general/jumps.md

 # Jumps

-The execution order of a DSL file can be changed using the `next` keyword, which must contain the name of the step to execute next.
+The execution order of a DSL file can be changed using the `next` field, which must contain the name of the step to execute next, as its value.

-It is important to note, that without the `next` keyword, steps will still be executed "in order" - so if a step "jumps" to another step, from there on, steps will be executed
+It is important to note, that without the `next` field, steps will still be executed "in order" - so if a step "jumps" to another step, from there on, steps will be executed
-"in order" again (assuming those following steps don't have the `next` keyword).
+"in order" again (assuming those following steps don't have the `next` field).

-Additionally, there is no limit to the amount of times a step can be executed - if a hypothetical `STEP A` "jumps" to another step that somehow leads back to the already executed `STEP A`, then it will be executed again, **and the same jump will be done again as well**
+Additionally, there is no limit to the amount of times a step can be executed - if a hypothetical `STEP A` "jumps" to another step that somehow leads back to the already executed `STEP A`, then `STEP A` will be executed again, **and the same jump will be done again as well**.

-If the user wishes to dictate when the processing of a DSL should end, they can use the value `end` for the `next` keyword, which stops the execution of a DSL.
+If the user wishes to determine when the processing of a DSL should end, they can use the value `end` for the `next` field, which stops the execution of a DSL.

 ### Example of jump with end

 ```
 first_step:
     call: http.get